McConaughey says Uvalde victim could only be identified by green Converse sneakers

 (The Hill) – Matthew McConaughey shared graphic details of the victims who died in a mass shooting in his hometown of Uvalde, Texas, last month during a White House press briefing Tuesday.

-The Hollywood actor and his wife, Camilla, showed press and viewers several artifacts including drawings, pictures and clothing that they had received from parents of victims they met in Uvalde.
+The Hollywood actor and his wife, Camilla, showed the press and viewers several artifacts including drawings, pictures and clothing that they had received from the parents of victims they met in Uvalde.

 At one point, McConaughey pointed to green Converse sneakers worn by Maite Rodriguez that helped identify her body.